redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

-# Installing the Red Hat OpenShift AI Operator
+# Install the Red Hat OpenShift AI Operator

+Acronyms:

+- RHOCP = Red Hat OpenShift Container Platform
+- RHOAI = Red Hat OpenShift AI
+- ODH = Open Data Hub

+>Intended commands to be executed from the root directory of the hobbyist-guide.
+The majority of the configurations to be applied are already created, with the exception of the ones that prompts you for specifics that are either created in the command or dumped to a `scratch` dir that is in the `.gitignore`.

-## Accessing the cluster via your client CLI
+## Access the cluster via your client CLI

-These are the detailed steps that accompany the `CHECKLIST.md` all in one doc.

 Login to cluster via terminal